Royal Emerson Whitman: Whitman and the Camp Grant massacre

 Whitman was a 37-year-old first lieutenant when he assumed command of Camp Grant at the confluence of the San Pedro River and Aravaipa Creek about 50 miles (80 km) northeast of Tucson.
 The area had previously been home to the Aravaipa Apaches before they had been driven from it by American settlers.

-In February 1871 five old Apache women straggled into Camp Grant to look for a son who had been taken prisoner.
+In February 1871, five old Apache women straggled into Camp Grant to look for a son who had been taken prisoner.
 Whitman fed them and treated them kindly, so other Apaches from Aravaipa and Pinal bands soon came to the post to receive rations of beef and flour.
 Whitman also arranged for them to "earn their keep" by working as farmhands for the local ranchers as well as extracting a promise from them that none of the tribe would participate in any raids.
 That spring, Whitman created a refuge along Aravaipa Creek about five miles (8 km) east of Camp Grant for nearly 500 Aravaipa and Pinal Apaches, including Chief Eskiminzin.

 Whitman may have suspected that peace could not last.
 Other Apache bands were continuing their raids at this time, many of which were blamed on the Aravaipa at Camp Grant.
 He urged Eskiminzin to move his people to the White Mountains near Fort Apache, which was established in 1870, but he refused.

 On April 30, 1871, an angry mob of citizens from Tucson and their O'odham mercenaries attacked the Aravaipa camp, killing 144 people.
 All but eight of the corpses were women and children, as the men had been off hunting in the mountains.
 The attack was made in retaliation for a Gila Apache raid in which six people had been killed and some livestock stolen.
 Twenty-seven children who were captured, were sold in Mexico by the O'odham.

 Lieutenant Whitman searched for the wounded, found only one woman, buried the bodies, and dispatched interpreters into the mountains to find the Apache men and assure them that his soldiers had not participated in the "vile transaction."
 The following evening, the surviving Aravaipas began trickling back to Camp Grant.
 Many of the settlers in southern Arizona considered the attack justifiable homicide.

-Within a week of the slaughter a local Anglo businessman/merchant named William Hopkins Tonge (or Touge) wrote to the Commissioner of Indian Affairs stating that "The Indians at the time of the massacre being so taken by surprise and considering themselves perfectly safe with scarcely any arms, those that could get away ran for the mountains."
+Within a week of the slaughter, a local Anglo businessman/merchant named William Hopkins Tonge (or Touge) wrote to the Commissioner of Indian Affairs stating, "The Indians at the time of the massacre being so taken by surprise and considering themselves perfectly safe with scarcely any arms, those that could get away ran for the mountains."
 He was the first person to refer to what had taken place as a massacre.

 After the massacre, a trial was demanded by President Ulysses S. Grant, who threatened to put the state under martial law if the governor failed to act.
 However, at the trial that occurred later in the year, the jury took just 19 minutes to acquit more than 100 defendants who were named in the attack.